danielfett/draft-dpop/main.md

 # Protected Resource Access {#protected-resource-access}

-To make use of an access token that is bound to a public key using DPoP, a client MUST prove possession of the corresponding private key by providing a DPoP proof in the `DPoP` request header.
-As such, protected resource requests with a DPoP-bound access token necessarily must include both a DPoP proof as per (#the-proof) and the access token as described in (#http-auth-scheme).
+Protected resource requests with a DPoP-bound access token MUST include both a DPoP proof as per (#the-proof) and the access token as described in (#http-auth-scheme).
 The DPoP proof MUST include the `ath` claim with a valid hash of the associated access token.